tlamedia/gtm-kit/readme.txt

 * The 'Getting Started' section the setup wizard has been updated with new content.

 #### Bugfixes:
+* The settings were not saved correctly in multisite installations.
 * An upgrade function was causing problems for multisite installations leading lost configuration.

 #### Other: